Hunger rates are surging

 2. Bring treatment to children

 Sick children need treatment right when and where they need it.
-Travelling to a health facility is not only difficult when a child is ill, but also impossible in many conflict-ridden countries—especially during the COVID-19 pandemic.
+Traveling to a health facility is not only difficult when a child is ill, but also impossible in many conflict-ridden countries—especially during the COVID-19 pandemic

 We’ve also created simple and intuitive tools that community health workers can use to diagnose acute malnutrition.
 One example is a color-coded armband that anyone can use to measure upper-arm circumference.